 |

-If your surgeon or nurse told you that you needed to do a bowel preparation, you’ll need to start it 1 day before your surgery.
-During your bowel preparation:
+Your surgeon or nurse may have told you to do a bowel prep.
+You will need to start it 1 day before your surgery.
+During your bowel prep:

 - Don’t eat any solid foods.

 - Make sure to drink plenty of liquids other than water, black coffee, and tea.
-Try to drink at least 1 (8-ounce) glass every hour while you’re awake.
+Try to drink at least 1 (8-ounce) cup every hour while you’re awake.

 At on the day before your surgery, drink the magnesium citrate.